McHill007/dragonfly-release/README.md

 ## Multi-Project Support

 Create and manage multiple projects from a visual project selection screen.
 Each project has its own tasks, notes, releases, and sync configuration.
-Join shared projects from teammates via Sync URL + Space Key, or keep projects local-only.
+Join shared projects from teammates via `dragonfly://` Space URL or Sync URL + Space Key, or keep projects local-only.

 ---